iaincollins/iaincollins/README.md

 Most of my open source work is non-commercial in nature but some of it has been supported by funding from government departments and NGOs and others from larger grants from organisations like Google - all sponsored work should be acknowledged in the relevant respository.

-Most of the projects on GitHub are small side projects I work on for fun, and sometimes to inform my work.
+Most of my personal projects on GitHub are small side projects I work on for fun, and sometimes to inform my work.

 You can find me on Mastodon as <a rel="me" href="https://mastodon.social/@iaincollins">@iaincollins</a>.
 I occasionally post on [Medium](https://iaincollins.medium.com/).